Scientialibera/kafka-spark-app/README.md

 # Sports Prophet

 Sports Prophet is a full-stack application designed to analyze soccer match data in real-time and ad-hoc.
 It ingests sensor streams from devices into Kafka topics and uses Spark for real-time aggregation or direct querying for on-demand data.
-Users can also manage sensor schemas through the API, providing flexibility to ingest new data types dynamically.
+Users can also manage sensor schemas through the API.

 ### Key Directories and Files